-Woodhall Spa Golf Club Hotchkin Course Review
+Woodhall Spa Golf Club Hotchkin Course Key Information

 As with many heathland courses, the vision has been to restore much of the original heathland character, with trees, shrubs and gorse removed where appropriate, bunkers returned to their original, more natural style and other long-lost ones re-introduced.

 The bunkers are, of course, what this fine course is most famed for.
 They are as testing as on any inland course within these shores, with perhaps only Ganton coming close.
 But the course is about so much more than just its bunkers, hence its lofty status in our rankings.

 The club dates back to 1891, with Messrs Vardon, Taylor, Colt and Hotchkin involved in its evolution over the early part of the 20th century.
 Many holes play over relatively open heathland, while others, especially on the back nine, venture in among the trees a little more.

 There are doglegs, heather and pines at nearly every turn, but the real key to scoring is still perhaps to steer well clear of the deepest bunkers, nowhere more so than on the modest par-3 5th, where first-time visitors have the slight mental advantage of not knowing just how crucial it is to hit the target.

 There are many, many good holes, but the long par-3 8th to an elevated green sets up particularly magnificently from the tee.
 There’s a great selection of holes to negotiate around and just after the turn including a very strong run between the 9th and 14th, with the 11th one of the finest and most attractive heathland holes anywhere.